Breakfast-for-Pigeons/gpiozero/PIR/README.md

 ```

 Things I learned about using PIRs with the Raspberry Pi:
-* Don't connect to GPIO pin 2 or pin 3.
+* Don't connect to GPIO pin 2.
 You'll get the following message:
    > gpiozero.exec.PinFixedPull: GPIO2 has a physical pull-up resistor
+* Don't connect to GPIO pin 3.
+You'll get the following message:
+   > gpiozero.exec.PinFixedPull: GPIO3 has a physical pull-up resistor